SAI069/Covid-Vaccination/README.md

 <h1 align = "center">CoV-19</h1>
-<h2 align = "center">This project is developed as an academic project for DBMS subject.
-It is Web Application based on management of Corona Vaccine which runs on localhost server.</h2>
+<h2 align = "center">This project is a Web Application based on management of Corona Vaccine which runs on localhost server.</h2>

 ### Prerequisites
 Must haves: